Zolice/CM1005-Game-Project-Assignment/README.md

 To display the frame rate counter on the top left corner of the screen, set the `debug_ui` constant to `true` in the `sketch.js` file.
 This is set to `true` by default.

 To customize the Frame Rate, set the `applyFrameRate` constant to the desired value in the `sketch.js` file.
-This is set to `true` by default.
+This is set to `60` by default.

+To customize the Chunk Count, set the `chunkCount` constant to the desired value in the `sketch.js` file.
+This is set to `10` by default.
+Note that the higher the value, lower end hardware might experience some FPS reduction.

 # Built Using
 <a href="https://p5js.org/"><img src="https://img.shields.io/badge/p5.js-ED225D?style=for-the-badge&logo=p5.js&logoColor=FFFFFF"></a>